kellaneparker/HospitalQuality/README.md

 The function should use the following template.

 rankall <- function(outcome, num = "best") {
- #Read outcome data
+ • Read outcome data
- #Check that state and outcome are valid
+ • Check that state and outcome are valid
- #For each state, find the hospital of the given rank
+ • For each state, find the hospital of the given rank
- #Return a data frame with the hospital names and the
+ • Return a data frame with the hospital names and the •(abbreviated) state name
- #(abbreviated) state name
 }

 NOTE: For the purpose of this part of the assignment (and for efficiency), your function should NOT call the rankhospital function from the previous section.